permalik/permalik_personal_site/src/content/posts/dsa-insertion-sort.md

 url: dsa-insertion-sort
 ---
 ## Summary
-Begin with a zero-indexed array containing integers `a[]`.
+Begin with an array of integers.
-Store its length in a separate variable `n`.
+Instantiate a variable containing array's size.
 Iterate the array from `a[1]` to `a[n]`.
 Track the primary index at `a[1]` and increment its value with each iteration.
 Store the value of the primary index in a variable which will be updated with each passing iteration.